 Ambien is a drug prescribed to treat insomnia.
 It is a non-benzodiazepine drug, called a “z-drug”, that is supposed to have the effects of Xanax and Valium, but without the risk of addiction.
 However, it has been known to cause dependency, especially when people take it for longer than intended.
-We have even seen cases like this at our facility for alcohol and drug treatment in Raleigh NC.
+We have even seen cases like this at our facility for alcohol and drug treatment in Charlotte NC.
 It is usually prescribed for a short period of time in order to help with insomnia, but many people find they can’t fall asleep without it so they become dependent on it.

 How Does Ambien Work?